alexdevero/alex-devero-blog/__drafts__/draft--js-localstorage.md

 ### An alternative to the getItem() method

 Similarly to the storing data in web storage, you can also use object dot notation to retrieve data from it.
-This is what we already done in previous examples.
+This is what we have already done in previous examples.
 You can also use the dot notation to check if specific key exists in web storage.
 It works in the same way as with the `getItem()` method.

 When object, such as the web storage, doesn't have specific key it will return `null` if you ask for that key.
 Otherwise, you will get the value assigned to that key.